Inigo Bing

+Biography

 Bing is the son of Geoffrey Henry Cecil Bing, CMG QC and Christian Frances Blois, daughter of Sir Ralph Barrett Macnaghten Blois, 9th Baronet.

 Inigo Bing's early education was at St Olave's Grammar School in Southwark.
 He graduated from the University of Birmingham with an LLB degree in law in 1966.
 He was called to the Bar by the Inner Temple in 1967.
-Between 2012 and 2017 he studied history and philosophy at Birkbeck College, University of London, gaining a BA (1st class honours) and an MA (distinction).
+Between 2012 and 2017 he studied history and philosophy at Birkbeck, University of London, gaining a BA (1st class honours) and an MA (distinction).

 Bing was a Labour Party member of Lambeth London Borough Council between 1971 and 1978.
-He stood for the Social Democratic Party in the 1983 General Election and the 1987 General Election for Braintree, and came second each time to Tony Newton of the Conservative Party.
+He stood for the Social Democratic Party (SDP) in the 1983 General Election and the 1987 General Election for Braintree, and came second each time to Tony Newton of the Conservative Party.

-Inigo Bing was a District Judge (formerly Metropolitan Stipendiary Magistrate) from 1989 to 2000.
+Bing was a District Judge (formerly Metropolitan Stipendiary Magistrate) from 1989 to 2000.
 He was a Recorder from 1996 to 2000.
 Bing was a Circuit Judge on the South Eastern Circuit from 2000 to 2012, sitting at Snaresbrook Crown Court.

 Bing was elected a Bencher of the Inner Temple in 2012.
 He is the author of Criminal Procedure and Sentencing in the Magistrates' Court (1990).
 In 2020 he published 'Populism on Trial' (Biteback Publishing) a polemical book about the danger of populism to the rule of law in the United Kingdom.
 In 2022 his second book, 'The Ten Legal Cases that Made Modern Britain' was published also by Biteback.